pimcore-extensions/blog/README.md

 Action: default
 ```

-** NOTE: If you need Tag Field plugin integration install it first.
+**NOTE: If you need Tag Field plugin integration install it first.
 Otherwise installer will skip tag field in blog entry class definition.
-Of course you can add tag field manualy **
+Of course you can add tag field manualy later.**

 ### Snippets ###